top of page

 Kyra.jpg

 Kyra received her B.S. in Biology from Coastal Carolina University.
 She is uses art, community outreach, and citizen science to investigate ways to improve the accessibility of science to broader audiences.
+Currently, she is serving as the lab's Community Engagement & Broader Impacts Specialist

 Email: kdricci@wisc.edu